BlueRosy/react/24-tailwindProps/README.md

 # tailwind css + Props

 ## 1. tailwind css
 Setting up tailwind css: tailwind css is a css framework which allows you to customize css styling sheet in a more convenient way.
-(A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup. 在html中就能建立出非常美观的css)
+(A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup. )

 https://tailwindcss.com/docs/guides/vite